Pitt Meadows Road and Rail Improvements Project

 Vancouver Fraser Port Authority

-As the lead agency on this project, the port authority is collaborating with the City of Pitt Meadows, CP, and Indigenous groups.
-The port authority is partially funding the project, undertaking technical studies, leading community engagement, and collaborating on project design.
-The port authority will also oversee project construction.
+The port authority is collaborating with the City of Pitt Meadows, CPKC, and First Nations.
+The port authority is partially funding the project and to date has undertaken technical studies, led community engagement, and collaborated on project design.

-CP owns and operates the Vancouver Intermodal Facility located in Pitt Meadows.
-CP will lead the extension of the existing track leading to the Vancouver Intermodal Facility.
-They are also providing project funding.
+CPKC owns and operates the Vancouver Intermodal Facility located in Pitt Meadows.
+CPKC is partially funding the project and is leading the extension of the existing track leading to and through the Vancouver Intermodal Facility.

 City of Pitt Meadows